 - Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 Alcoholics Anonymous has helped millions struggling with alcoholism to seek peace and transform their lives.
 Over the past decades, dozens of other 12-Step groups have been formed to help others overcome a variety of addictions.
 The largest of these is probably Narcotics Anonymous, which helps individuals struggling with a variety of drug addictions.
 Other 12-Step groups include:

 - Cocaine Anonymous

 - Pills Anonymous

 - Gamblers Anonymous

 - Crystal Meth Anonymous

 Relapse Prevention and 12-Step Groups

 12-Step models provide people in recovery with the community and support necessary to reinforce healing.
-When patients in recovery are in group settings, they have the ability to ask for help from their peers without shame and judgement.
+When patients in recovery are in group settings, they have the ability to ask for help from their peers without shame and judgement, as well as listen and relate to others and gain support.
 Studies reveal a link between a patient’s active role in support groups and long-term recovery, as regular attendance is the best way to begin and maintain healing.
-Having a sponsor and reading 12-step related content are additional tips that can with relapse prevention.
+Having a sponsor and reading 12-step related content are additional tips that can assist with relapse prevention.